 For more info, read our meteor shower guide.

 We see a meteor in the sky when a small particle – on average about the same size as a grain of sand – vaporises in Earth’s atmosphere.
 The path of light across the sky is known as a meteor trail.

-Most meteor showers are associated with comets, but some are linked with asteroids.
+Most meteor showers are associated with comets, but some are linked with asteroids, such as the geminid meteor shower, which is associated with 3200 Phaethon.
 As a comet repeatedly orbits the Sun, it spreads dust around the orbit.

 Meteor trails appear to come from a specific area of the sky, which is known as the ‘radiant’.
 This slowly moves over the duration of the shower.